 Symptoms of Edema

-An increase in hydrostatic pressure can occur as a result of heart failure or venous obstruction.
+An increase in hydrostatic pressure can occur as a result of heart failure, kidney failure, liver failure or venous obstruction.
 Decreased oncotic pressure occurs in patients with malnutrition resulting in an abnormally low level of blood proteins.
 In addition, any conditions affecting the permeability of vascular membranes, including inflammation or tissue trauma, can also cause more fluid to "leak" out of the intravascular compartment.
 When the body notices that this leaking is happening, the kidneys in turn retain more water and sodium to make up for the loss of fluid, causing more blood to circulate and more leakage to occur.
 Edema related specifically to the impairment of the lymphatic system in carrying away interstitial fluid is referred to as a lymphedema.

 Edema itself is not a disease, but a symptom.
 Less severe forms of edema can result from lifestyle and general health factors such as: